Understanding a Bad ADHD Day

 Emotional Regulation and Inner Restlessness

-Rather than suppressing these feelings, acknowledging and soothing them helps prevent emotional exhaustion.
+Pausing for grounding practices, short walks, or sensory breaks can restore balance and calm the nervous system.
+Rather than suppressing these feelings, acknowledging and soothing them prevents emotional exhaustion.

 Factors That Contribute to a Difficult ADHD Day